Vegetables (song): October 1966 – January 1967 sessions

+The first major session dedicated to tracking any part of "Vegetables" took place on January 3, 1967.
+However, at this time, part of the song had been configured as a section of "Heroes and Villains" and logged with the title "Do a Lot".
+Material recorded this day did not become part of the finished song.
+During the session, Wilson can be heard saying to his bandmates before a take, "If there's not anymore cooperation of this, I'm splitting, I mean it.
+We better get back into the groove, you know?"

+March–April 1967 sessions

-In February 1967, Wilson announced that "Vega-Tables" would be the lead single from Smile, although he had only recorded the "cornucopia" demo of the song at this point.
-To taunt the record company, Wilson staged a mock promotion of the "Vega-Tables" by holding a photoshoot at the Los Angeles Farmers Market, where he posed in front of a fruit and vegetable stand.
-Parks was against having the song as the album's single.
-He later commented, "I am sure I would not have wanted 'Vega-Tables' to be given too much emphasis.
+In February 1967, Wilson announced that "Vega-Tables" would be the lead single from Smile.
+At this time, the Beach Boys had engaged themselves in litigation against Capitol, and to taunt the record company, Wilson staged a mock promotion of the "Vega-Tables" by holding a photoshoot at the Los Angeles Farmers Market, where he posed in front of a fruit and vegetable stand.
+The location was at Fairfax Avenue and 3rd Street, only feet away from where Wilson opened a health food store, the Radiant Radish, two years later.

+According to David Anderle, formerly the head of Brother Records, creative differences between Parks and Wilson had escalated since February.
+Parks was against having the song as the album's lead single, commenting, "[I didn't want] 'Vega-Tables' to be given too much emphasis.
 For Smile, that celebrated collaboration, to be dependent on a commercial release of 'Vega-Tables' as a single, was to me tremendously ill-advised, wherever it came from."

+On March 2, after a session for "Heroes and Villains", their partnership was temporarily dissolved.
+A recording session for "Vega-Tables" vocals was held the next day, but further session dates, scheduled on March 28 and 30, were cancelled.
+Parks returned to the project after March 31.

-In early April, the band spent at least eight studio dates recording "Vega-Tables" before embarking on a US tour on the 14th of the month.
+The band spent at least eight studio dates recording "Vega-Tables" before embarking on a U.S. tour on April 14.
 Parks' last recorded appearance on the album's sessions was for a "Vega-Tables" date on April 14, after which he withdrew from the project.
-Afterward, Wilson took a four-week break from the studio.
-On April 29, publicist Derek Taylor reported that a single, "Vegetables" backed with "Wonderful", would soon be released.
+Wilson then took a four-week break from the studio.
+On April 29, band publicist Derek Taylor reported that the single, backed with "Wonderful", would soon be released.
 He described it as "a light and lyrical, day to day, green grocery song on which Al Jardine sings a most vigorous lead."